tusharshahrs/pulumi-home/aws-classic-ts-acm-awsguard/README.md

-# Deploying AWS ACM with AWSGuard in Typescript
+# Deploying AWS ACM with AWSGuard in TypeScript

 Creating a tls private key, a self signed certificate, and then an ACM certificate.
 Also, creating a [AWSGuard](https://www.pulumi.com/docs/guides/crossguard/awsguard/) policy for